AlaSQL/ala-wiki/readme.md

-_AlaSQL is an open source project and we appreciate any and all contributions we can get.
+_AlaSQL is an open source project, and we appreciate any and all contributions we can get.
 [Please help out](https://github.com/agershun/alasql/labels/Please%20help%20out%21)._

 _Got a question?
 Ask on [Stack Overflow](http://stackoverflow.com/questions/ask?tags=AlaSQL) and tag with "alasql"._